Acupuncture & Electro-Therapeutics Research

-Final Accepted Manuscript/Disk: The final manuscript file must be submitted to the Editorial office a high-resolution pdf file along with two hard copies.
+Final Accepted Manuscript/Disk: The final manuscript file must be submitted to the Editorial office in a high-resolution pdf file.
 Ensure that the hard copy and electronic file match exactly.

 Financial support and conflicts of interest for all authors must be declared.
 Further information on this can be obtained from the International Committee for Medical Journal Editors (http://www.icmje.org/).